CaidenHenn/TempleOfOsiris/readme.txt

 Narrative: An Egyptologist explores a tomb...

 Instructions: Navigate to the LarkGame directory.
-Type chmod u+x start to give yourself permissions to exectute start.
+Type chmod u+x start to give yourself permissions to execute start.
 Type ./start to start the game.